cwhelchel/hunterlog/docs/USER_GUIDE.md

 ## Main Menu

 At the very top of the application is the main menu.
 Your callsign and Gravatar are displayed here.
-There are three buttons, CONFIGURATION, STATS, and a Refresh button.
+There are three buttons, CONFIGURATION, STATS, ALERTS, and a Refresh button.

 Configuration is described below.
 The Refresh button is like hitting F5 on your browser.
 It doesn't necessarily refresh the spots from POTA.

 ![Main Menu](img/app_bar.png)